MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/azure-red-hat-enterprise-linux/platform-automation-devops.md

 For more information, see [Azure Pipelines documentation](/azure/devops/pipelines/).

-Depending on your organizational needs, there are four core architectures for Azure Pipelines.
+Depending on your organizational needs, you can choose one of the four core architectures for Azure Pipelines:

 - [Azure Pipelines baseline architecture](/azure/devops/pipelines/architectures/devops-pipelines-baseline-architecture)
 - [Azure Pipelines architecture for the Web Apps feature of Azure App Service](/azure/devops/pipelines/architectures/devops-pipelines-azure-web-apps-architecture)